C0deWiser/exiftool/README.md

 [iptc.org repository](https://iptc.org/std/photometadata/specification/).

 > Attention!!!
-> Be sure, that `exiftool` binary version is compliant with specification
+> Be sure that the `exiftool` binary version is compliant with the specification
 > you use.

 ## Read metadata